department-of-veterans-affairs/va.gov-team/teams/veteran support crew/Contact us page/User research/09-2024 Find help on Contact us/Transcripts/no_show09182024_participant8.md

 - Time: 2:30-3:30pm
 - Device: Mobile

 We rescheduled this session from 9/11 to 9/18.
+The participant also didn't show up on 9/18.

 **Jump to**:
 - [Before showing ‘Contact us’ page](#before-showing-contact-us-page)